Aliases for TP53 Gene

 External Ids for TP53 Gene

 Previous GeneCards Identifiers for TP53 Gene

 This gene encodes a tumor suppressor protein containing transcriptional activation, DNA binding, and oligomerization domains.
 The encoded protein responds to diverse cellular stresses to regulate expression of target genes, thereby inducing cell cycle arrest, apoptosis, senescence, DNA repair, or changes in metabolism.
 Mutations in this gene are associated with a variety of human cancers, including hereditary cancers such as Li-Fraumeni syndrome.
 Alternative splicing of this gene and the use of alternate promoters result in multiple transcript variants and isoforms.
-Additional isoforms have also been shown to result from the use of alternate translation initiation codons (PMIDs: 12032546, 20937277). [provided by RefSeq, Feb 2013]
+Additional isoforms have also been shown to result from the use of alternate translation initiation codons from identical transcript variants (PMIDs: 12032546, 20937277). [provided by RefSeq, Dec 2016]

 GeneCards Summary for TP53 Gene

 TP53 (Tumor Protein P53) is a Protein Coding gene.
-Diseases associated with TP53 include Li-Fraumeni Syndrome and Choroid Plexus Papilloma.
-Among its related pathways are Glioma and HTLV-I infection.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
+Diseases associated with TP53 include Li-Fraumeni Syndrome and Osteogenic Sarcoma.
+Among its related pathways are Regulation of TP53 Activity through Acetylation and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and protein heterodimerization activity.
 An important paralog of this gene is TP73.

 UniProtKB/Swiss-Prot for TP53 Gene